 Q. Will there be an interpreter for the deaf and hard of hearing on the Live Stage and the Workshop?

 A. Yes, there will be an interpreter on Saturday.

 Q. Does the NEC cater for disabilities?

-Q. Is there a charge to look around the Auction?
+Q. Is there a charge to look around the Classic Car & Restoration Show Auction?

 A. Yes.
-In addition to your show entry ticket, you will need to puchase an auction catalogue to be able to enter the auction.
-The cost of a catalouge is £10 and admits 2 people.
+In addition to your show entry ticket, you will need to purchase an auction catalogue to be able to enter the auction.
+The cost of a catalogue is £10 and admits 2 people.

 Q. How much is car parking for Classic Car & Restoration Show?

-A. The car parking charge is £12 per car for the day (when booked in advance or £16 if done on arrival.
-Please note the venue parking is managed by the NEC.
-Please note, we have no control over the car parking price.
+A. The NEC car parking charge costs £12 per car for the day when booked in advance or £16 if done on arrival.
+Please note the venue parking is managed by the NEC and we have no control over the car parking prices.

 To save some money, some visitors prefer to park at, or close to, a local train station and do the last stint by train.
-Some local/regional stations will have free parking, some will be cheaper then the NEC and some will have on-road parking a short walking distance.
-An added beneift of doing this should mean less chance of getting caught in traffic around the site at peak times.
+Some local/regional stations will have free parking, some will be cheaper than the NEC and some will have on-road parking a short walking distance.
+An added benefit of doing this should mean less chance of getting caught in traffic around the site at peak times.

 Q. Where can I eat?